Brink Junior High eSports Information

 Responsibilities

 Players will report behavior and actions that are negative or damaging to the team.
 Players will arrive at practice and competitions on time, in uniform for competition.
 Players will follow all expectations and policies outlined in the team agreement, district student handbook, and Oklahoma Scholastic eSports handbook.
+Players will also make sure that they are picked up on time from practice and competition.

 Eligibility